 “PPSA and its member organisations often speak to landowners and community members anxious for information to help them understand the mineral exploration and mining process and how to liaise with companies seeking land access.
 A regional-focussed landowner information service has been long-sought by primary producers as a way for them to access a free and impartial service to help them make informed decisions.”

-Rob Kerin, Chair, Primary Producers SA
+Rob Kerin, former Chair, Primary Producers SA

 “CCAA encourages community consultation and consistently working towards good relationships between quarrying companies and the local community.
 This impartial service serves to provide information which will assist with these relationships.”